nextcloud/server-packages/debian/readme.md

 ### nextclouddb

-this service provide a mysql database for nextcloud
+this service provides a mysql database for nextcloud

 ### nextcloud-apache

-the directory provide an apache server whith the nextcloud file configured in a prper way includ the setup rotine.
+the directory provides an apache server with the nextcloud file configured in a proper way included the setup routine.
 To get access call just open [nextcloud](http://localhost/nextcloud).
 Authentication names and credentials can be found in the [security directory](testbed/secrets/).